You're viewing the story teaser, please log in to enjoy our full videos.

-Alfred’s War is a powerful story that unmasks the lack of recognition given to Australian Indigenous servicemen who returned from the WWI battlelines.
+Alfred's War is a powerful story that unmasks the lack of recognition given to First Nations servicemen who returned from the WWI battlelines.

 This project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.